365dayschallenge/vic2/README.md

 # vic2
-This is a simple html slider with css and javascripts.
+This is a simple html slider with css and javascript.

 ## It uses the following libraries
 - Slick Carousel
 - slider
 - Jquery
-# vic2